 But the real charmer in this film, for us, anyway, is Brian Aherne.
 Aherne was an actor in that now-extinct performance mode peculiar to British actors Between-the-Wars, of acting as if it required no effort or technique (the aura of ease is a key aspect of charm—in two words, Cary Grant).
 One of the great exemplars of this tradition was Rex Harrison, who never visibly cracked open a pore onscreen (nor onstage; we once saw him trip lightly through the role of Captain Shotover in Shaw’s lengthy and complex Heartbreak House; he was then in his seventies, but he performed like a man half his age).
 When done right, the sense created on stage or screen is, paradoxically, of profound weightlessness: the actor dominates scenes even when tossing away lines and stage business with seemingly no forethought.
 Everything looks as if thought up only at that very moment (though, as Harrison’s biographer, Alexander Walker, points out, the illusion of appearing as unharried as a butterfly requires hours of ass-busting work).
 Although such an effect is associated with comedy, it can work in drama, too.
 See Ronald Colman, another no-sweat-allowed actor, who yet could break your heart with just half a smile and a downward shift of the eyes (watch him in 1935’s A Tale of Two Cities and weep).

 Aherne was friends with both Harrison and Colman and, curiously, shared more than charm with them.
 As he notes in one of his books, A Dreadful Man (the title refers not to the author but to George Sanders, Aherne’s friend and another perspiration-free-style actor), Aherne was up for film roles that later went to Colman (Lost Horizon, A Tale of Two Cities), and he played Henry Higgins in the national tour of My Fair Lady while Harrison was starring in it on Broadway.
 We can sum up Aherne’s own acting style in a quote from a letter in his book, from Benita Hume (Colman’s wife, then Sanders’), describing Aherne’s performance in a Coward play as “so humorous, so flighty and yet so attractive.”
 Those words could be applied to his A Night to Remember performance, which floats onscreen with the buoyancy of a sylph.
 Watch how he lasciviously waggles his eyebrows when catching sight of Patrick in a negligee, or pompously flexes a fencing sword before confronting a nocturnal intruder (“You’ve only had three lessons,” Loretta reminds him).
-You know the actor would have rehearsed these effects, but he makes them so look charmingly offhand, and yet so deliciously funny, that you find yourself recalling them with pleasure.
+You know the actor would have rehearsed these effects, but he makes them look so charmingly offhand, and yet so deliciously funny, that you find yourself recalling them with pleasure.
 When you think of how many films you see and then forget, remembering these small bits is a big accomplishment on an actor’s part.
 It’s one of the reasons why so many of us love these golden-age films.
 They come from an era when giving mere pleasure to audiences was thought important; and they still can give us so much recollected delight.

 We have to note another, more personal pleasure we get from this film, due to its taking place in a basement apartment.
 We’ve lived in several basement apartments over the years, so watching this movie is a kind of cinematic Old Home Week for us.
 Although the film’s basement is Hollywood-glamorized, the set design (by Lionel Banks, Joseph Kish, and Robert Peterson) does bring out that singular aspect of basement living, of a closed-off space that’s open to the world.
 There’s a funny bit when passers-by gaze through the street-level window on Aherne and Young embracing in their living room, which goads the pair into increasing displays of passion until the viewers applaud.
 We also get nostalgic on seeing the low ceilings, flimsy doors, lack of light, and the peculiar architectural lay-out (here, pillars bisecting the space at odd points) that makes growing plants and arranging furniture such an interesting challenge.
 Ah, subterranean living!
 Once you leave it for the higher planes (or floors), you wonder how you ever survived it.
 Especially whenever we see that large turtle we mentioned earlier, called Old Hickory in the film, who lives in the garden but who comes creeping into the apartment at all hours to crawl over things, usually feet.
 That recalls our own basement visitors, who were even creepier.
 They were these large roach-like waterbugs, as big as small mice, who scuttled madly over floor and walls like mini-NASCAR racers.
 (Frankly, we’d have preferred a turtle.)
 The cats would chase these creatures as if they were mice, and even eat them (a source of protein, so they say).
 Sometimes we’d find a dead bug’s flattened husk in a cabinet or under furniture; and sometimes we’d find just a spiky-fringed leg, the unfinished remains of a feline repast.
 For some reason, finding these partially consumed corpses always seemed so much worse than finding a whole one …